Fort Bend Sewer Scope Inspection | Sugar Land TX | Imperial Pro

 Scope the full lateral line

 A HD waterproof camera is fed through the lateral line toward the city tap, typically 50 to 100 feet.
-Live video is displayed on a monitor and every finding is documented as the camera travels through the pipe.
+Live video is displayed on a monitor and every finding is documented as the camera travels.

 3